artberri/web/content/blog/2019-05-28-decoupling-from-framework/index.md

 There are different approaches when implementing the view, I prefer to use the [Passive View](https://martinfowler.com/eaaDev/PassiveScreen.html) pattern and let the presenter control it entirely.
-In this case, I'm defining an input Todo, some user events, and some explicit methods to change the view.
+In this case, I'm defining an input Todo entity, some user events, and some explicit methods to change the view.
 Those methods shouldn't have any logic but UI.

 ## The presenter